truenas/documentation/content/References/L2ARC.md

 {{< expand "CLI Instructions" "v" >}}
 {{< hint type=important >}}
-TrueNAS CORE does not write settings changed through the CLI to the configuration database.
+TrueNAS does not write settings changed through the CLI to the configuration database.
 TrueNAS resets them on reboot.
 {{< /hint >}}
 In a command line, enter `sysctl vfs.zfs.l2arc.rebuild_enabled=1`.
 When successful, the output reads: `vfs.zfs.l2arc.rebuild_enabled: 0 -> 1`
 {{< /expand >}}
 {{< /tab >}}
-{{< tab "SCALE" >}}
+{{< tab "TrueNAS 24.04 or later" >}}
 TrueNAS enables persistent L2ARC by default.
 We do not recommend users disable it.
 {{< /tab >}}
 {{< /tabs >}}